-- during registration; - each year prior to the first day of a new school year; - the school becomes aware that a child has been diagnosed with a prevalent medical condition. - 2.5 And, Principals/designates must provide relevant information from the student's Plan of Care to school staff and others who will be in direct contact with the student (e.g., volunteers, occasional staff), ensuring that the necessary information, training, and support is provided to comply with their responsibilities.
+Principals/designates must provide relevant information from the student's Plan of Care to school staff and others who will be in direct contact with the student (e.g., volunteers, occasional staff), ensuring that the necessary information, training, and support is provided to comply with their responsibilities.

-3.0 Emergency Situations - Medical Emergency
+3.0 Medical Emergency

-3.1 In responding to a medical emergency emergency situations, staff, third party employees, and volunteers are acting according to the principle of "in loco parentis" and not as health professionals.
-These Individuals who provide health supports to students in an emergency situation during a medical emergency shall have full coverage under the Board's liability policies.
+3.1 In responding to a medical emergency, staff, third party employees, and volunteers are acting according to the principle of "in loco parentis" and not as health professionals.
+Individuals who provide health supports to students during a medical emergency shall have full coverage under the Board's liability policies.